Assessing the performance of future space-based detectors: Astrophysical foregrounds and individual sources: Source catalogues

 \subsection{Extreme mass-ratio inspirals}

 We employ a catalog of EMRI events constructed from the populations of \citet{Babak_EMRI}, later exploited also in \citet{Bonetti_EMRI}.
 The features of the populations are strongly related to the astrophysical model assumed, which in turn relies on a great number of poorly known parameters as the mass function of the MBH, the properties of the inspiraling compact object and the ratio of successful EMRIs versus direct plunges.
 We consider model M1 of \citet{Babak_EMRI}, accepted as a fiducial model in between the most optimistic and pessimistic scenarios.
 It assumes a MBH population based on the LS prescription, with nearly maximal spins.
-The stellar cusp adheres to the $M-\sigma$ relation of \citet{Gültekin_Msigma}, which defines also the regrowth time of the cusp after its disruption due to MBHB mergers.
+The stellar cusp adheres to the $M-\sigma$ relation of \citet{Gultekin_Msigma}, which defines also the regrowth time of the cusp after its disruption due to MBHB mergers.
 The compact objects, whose mass is fixed to $\SI{10}{\solarmass}$, could also be pulled by the MBH into almost radial orbits, resulting in the loss of potential EMRI events.
 In this model the number of direct plunges per EMRI is set to 10.
 The maximum redshift set in the generation of the population is $z=4.5$.
+This was deemed sufficient by \citet{Babak_EMRI} to cover the LISA reach with ample margin, as we will see later, the DO reach can exceed this redshift.
+We will comment more on this aspect in Sec.~\ref{sec:resolved}.